jihwan-jeong/jihwan-jeong.github.io/_posts/2020-01-02-backpropagation.md

 * Play with different activation functions, architectures, and dataset using the built neural network module.

 (Note that I'm assuming a basic familiarity with neural networks.)<br>
 You'll see that I've put quite some efforts in putting down nitty-gritty of deriving simple vectorized notations of gradients necessary for updating the weights and biases of a neural network.
+If you want to skip all the details and only see the implementation, go to [this section](https://jihwan-jeong.github.io/machine%20learning/backpropagation/#implementation).
+Also, the code is available from [my github repo](https://github.com/jihwan-jeong/neuralnet-using-numpy), so you'll want to check this out as well!

 ## Work with a Single Input
 To begin with, we need to define a bunch of notations that we'll use throughout this posting.
 We'll first look at how to backpropagate an error **when there's a single sample** (like what you'll do with SGD).
 Then, we'll build upon this a mini-batch notation which we are going to actually implement.